yafangy/Review_aspect_extraction/README.md

 - --crf: bool (whether to use conditional random field)
 - --PoStag: bool (whether to include part-of-speech tag)
 - --runs: int (default=5, generate 5 model files)

+A pre-trained model is included in model/restaurant0, so if you wish to jump directly to evaluate your review text, you can skip this step.

 ### Step 8: